 Fresh strawberries.
 If your fresh strawberries are a bit on the over-ripened side, you’ll definitely want to dice them, using paring knife.
 Otherwise, if they are looking pretty good, you are welcome to slice the strawberries, laying or layering the slices over the top of your cake.
 Either way is super pretty.
 Add fresh mint if you want the cake to look extra-special.

-Easy Recipe Tips for Making White-Chocolate Strawberry Poke Cake….Your New Favorite Summer Cake
+Helpful Recipe Tips for Making White Chocolate Cake with Strawberries….Your New Favorite Summer Dessert

 - What if I don’t have a white cake mix on hand for this recipe?
 Can I substitute a different flavor cake mix?
 A White Cake mix is best for this recipe, but in a pinch you can use a yello cake mix….or even a CHOCOLATE cake mix.
 (Now that I think about it, that a chocolate cake mix would be delish.)